 Flower-shaped charms and beads add a nice touch, especially to spring and summer designs.
 Preserve pressed flowers in resin for bouquets that will never wilt.
 And, of course, leaf-shaped components are always on theme for fall-inspired designs.

 The beauty of nature is full of unexpected surprises when you dissect different themes and color combos.
-So give it a try!
-Pull out some of your fave shots or take some new ones and select individual components from the catalog or website to duplicate each element in your photo.
+Pull out some of your favorite photos or take some new ones and select individual components to duplicate each element.